rfisla/FINAL-PROJECT-OF-KSCHOOL-MASTER/README.md

 To replicate the project:
 - 1. Create a folder called "DATA" to save all the dataframes along the project.
 - 2. Create a folder called "Grapghs" to save the altair charts which are too big to reproduce in the notebook.
-- 3. Reproduce  the Environment and Data extraction notebook [link] .It´ll install the necessary libraries and download the data from Google Drive.
+- 3. Reproduce  the [Environment and Data extraction notebook](https://github.com/rfisla/FINAL-PROJECT-OF-KSCHOOL-MASTER/blob/master/0.%20Environment%20and%20Data%20extraction.ipynb).It´ll install the necessary libraries and download the data from Google Drive.

 ## **Data Cleaning and Engineering**

 The downloaded data has 919.425 rows and 22 columns.
 It´s a daily report (366 days availables), where each row represents one day and the characteristics of one website.
-After downloading the data and concatenate the five chunks,  I made the following changes and created the following variables [link]:
+After downloading the data and concatenate the five chunks,  I made the following changes and created the following variables: [(link to the notebook)](https://github.com/rfisla/FINAL-PROJECT-OF-KSCHOOL-MASTER/blob/master/1.%20Full%20Data%20Interpretation.ipynb)

 - **Drop** missing values.
 - **Drop**  the columns that don´t add value to the advertiser or to the project´s goal.